ADiixix/stellar-drift/README.md

 # stellar-drift
-this is about a game that I made for hackathon
+this is about a game that I made for hackathon in our college